 The facility houses inmates awaiting trial in criminal cases, as well as those that have been sentenced to the County facility.
-Included in the inmate population are Federal Immigrations and Customs Enforcement (ICE) detainees, Federal U.S. Marshal inmates and Federal Bureau of Prison inmates.
 An inmate can be held at the facility until they post bond or are sentenced.
 After an inmate is sentenced, they can be detained at the County facility for 364 days.
 Anyone sentenced to more than 364 days is taken to the Illinois Department of Corrections to serve their sentence.

-The McHenry County Correctional Bureau is proud to be a accredited by the American Correctional Association (ACA) as well as Commission on Accreditation for Law Enforcement Agencies (CALEA).
+The McHenry County Correctional Bureau is proud to be a accredited by the American Correctional Association (ACA), and National Commission on Correctional Health Care (NCCHC).

 The McHenry County Correctional Bureau is proud to be accredited by the American Correctional Association (ACA).
 McHenry County is one of only 5 correctional facilities in the state of Illinois to have this honor.

 ACA standards address services, programs, health care and security operations essential to effective correctional management.
 Through accreditation, an agency is able to maintain balance between protecting the public and providing an environment that safeguards the life, health, and safety of staff and offenders.
 The standards were developed by national leaders from the field of corrections, law, architecture, health care, and other groups who are interested in sound correctional management.

 The Inmate Worker Program contributes to the orderly operation of the jail.
 Correctional Officers help recruit eligible inmates to fill worker positions.
 Officers assign these individuals to work, under officer supervision, in the kitchen, laundry room, and custodial services.
 The Worker Program is a means of positive and productive interaction for the inmates and can help them with job opportunities upon release.